JoeyHendricks/python-benchmark-harness/README.md

 ## Read More About Unit Performance Testing

-If you want to learn more about low level performance testing than check out the following resources:
+If you want to learn more about unit-level performance testing than check out the following resources:

 [Don’t lose your mind over slow code check your performance sanity.](https://www.linkedin.com/pulse/dont-lose-your-mind-over-slow-code-check-performance-sanity-joey/)